SocietyForArtisticResearch/rc-pandoc-help/04-B-text-editor.md

 ## Editor

 The left hand side is where you can edit your text.
-The format used is <a href="#markdown">markdown</a>, which is a plain text format (like a typewriter, no formatting).
-The editor automatically detects paragraphs.
+The format used is [Markdown](#markdown "link to markdown docs"), which is a plain text format (like SMS or a simple email).
+You cannot edit the styling of the text (font-size, color etc.. are edited in [style](#edit-style) ), but you can express the structure, see [Markdown](#markdown "more about markdown").

-For text structures not supported by markdown, one can use HTML, since HTML tags are also allowed within Markdown (with the exception of scripts, for security reasons).
+You can switch the editor display between "markdown", where it shows the markdown structure using colors, or "plain txt" which shows the spellchecker [^1].

+[^1]: You may have to turn this feature on in your browser.

 ## Preview